 The Standard and Personal Safety American Red Cross first aid course, involving CPR, bleeding control, poisoning treatment, proper methods of transportation, bandaging and splinting.
 The course involves lectures, practical work and group work.
-The standard certificate is granted if at least 20 hours of classwork are completed and all require-
+The standard certificate is granted if at least 20 hours of classwork are completed and all requirements are met.

-HPER 0234 - Laboratory Experience in Physical Education (2) Prereq.
+HPER 0234 - Laboratory Experience in Physical Education (2)

+Prereg.
 P.E.
 Majors.

-Observation and research in physical education at the elementary
+Observation and research in physical education at the elementary and secondary levels.